1800s horse-drawn hearse at the Plumas County Museum

 A mezzanine gallery features exhibits of local artisans, and an outstanding archival library is utilized under supervision for research projects.
 Special events at the museum include the Christmas “Wassail Bowl” and a Summertime Open House, which include tours of the 1878 Variel Home adjacent to the museum property.
 Area literature, histories, artwork, and other items are on sale in the museum bookstore.

-Next to Plumas County Museum is the historic Variel Home.
+Next to the Plumas County Museum is the historic Variel Home.
 Originally built by Joshua Variel in 1878, this restored three-story Victorian is furnished from the museum collection to represent a middle-class family home in turn-of-the-century Plumas County.
 Old-fashioned gardens around the home provide a delightful rest stop.
-Open for tours from May through September (call for schedule) and by special appointment.
+The home is open for tours from May through September (call for schedule) and by special appointment.

 Museums in Southeast Plumas County